exasol/kafka-connector-extension/doc/development/developer_guide.md

 ## Short description on UDF scripts

 * The UDF scripts use the [`IMPORT FROM SCRIPT`][import-export-udf] statement.
-* The `KAFKA_PATH` is an entry point which internally uses two other scripts (`KAFKA_IMPORT` and `KAFKA_METADATA `) to generate an import query.
+* The `KAFKA_PATH` is an entry point that internally uses two other scripts (`KAFKA_IMPORT` and `KAFKA_METADATA `) to generate an import query.
 * The complete import process runs as a single transaction in the Exasol database.